Skip to Content

 With stops at the 12 Apostles, Hout Bay, Chapman’s Peak, Boulders Beach, and then Cape Point to see the Cape of Good Hope, this full-day tour is packed with adventure.
 Be sure to keep a lookout for wildlife like penguins, seals, ostriches, and plenty of baboons!

-Also, this tour, in particular, has a final stop at Kirstenbosch Gardens, so if you’d prefer to slow things down during your first day in Cape Town, you can visit the gardens this day of your tour.
+Also, this tour, in particular, has a final stop at Kirstenbosch Gardens, so if you’d prefer to slow things down during your first day in Cape Town, you can visit the gardens the day of your tour.

 Cape Peninsula Tour Price: $88 per person and includes hotel pick-up/drop-off, a guide, and entrance fees to Cape Point and Kirstenbosch Gardens.

-3. Cape Winelands Private Tour
+4. Cape Winelands Private Tour

 Stellenbosch, Franschoek, and Paarl.
 When you get to Cape Town, you’ll quickly learn that these are the three famous wine regions in the Western Cape.
 With fertile soil and great growing conditions, these lands have been producing world-class wine for centuries.